loreum-org/loreum-contracts/docs/chamberV1.md

 ## Chamber Contract Overview

-The Chamber contract, part of the Loreum Chamber v1, is a Multsignature protocol management solution.
-It is designed to facilitate decentralized governance and liquid democracy within the Ethereum blockchain ecosystem.
-By leveraging ERC721 (NFTs) for membership and ERC20 tokens for governance (staking), the Chamber contract introduces a unique approach to protocol and treasury management.
+The Chamber contract, part of the Loreum Chamber v1, is a Multisignature protocol management solution that implements the ERC-4626 tokenized vault standard.
+It is designed to facilitate decentralized governance and liquid democracy while enabling yield generation for token holders within the Ethereum blockchain ecosystem.

 ### Key Features